nsioulas/MHDTurbPy/README.md

-# MHDTurbPy
+MHDTurbPy

-A bunch of functions that I use to download, clean and analyze data from the Parker Solar Probe, Solar Orbiter, Helios and Ullyses missions.
-More documentation coming soon.
+A collection of functions for downloading, cleaning, and analyzing data from the Parker Solar Probe, Solar Orbiter, Helios, and Ulysses missions.
+Additional documentation will be added in the future.

-Feel free to reach out for questions: nsioulas@g.ucla.edu.
-Also, feel free to add your functions and contribute to this repository.
+If you have any questions, please don't hesitate to reach out to nsioulas@g.ucla.edu.
+We welcome contributions to this repository, so feel free to add your own functions.